-The Branch does not have assets or liabilities measured at fair value on a non-recurring basis during the year ended 31 December 2023 and 2022.
+The Branch does not have assets or liabilities measured at fair value on a non-recurring basis during the year ended 31 December 2024 and 2023.

-The following methods and assumptions were used by the Branch to estimate the fair value of financial instruments and properties.
+The following methods and assumptions were used by the Branch to estimate the fair value of financial instruments.